adhiluphanna/deliciousrecipeh/content/post/27-step-by-step-guide-to-prepare-award-winning-bacon-and-amp-onion-roll.md

 <!--inarticleads2-->

-##### Instructions to make Bacon &amp; Onion Roll:
+##### Instructions to make Bacon & Onion Roll:

 1. Peel onion and slice thinly.
 1. Slice and cut bacon.
 1. Stir-fry the bacon first, and then add onion to it. *No need to put oil in the pan for stir-fry.
 Oil comes out from the bacon and is enough for this mixture.
-1. Season it with salt &amp; pepper, Stir-fry a little bit, and then stop the heat.
+1. Season it with salt & pepper, Stir-fry a little bit, and then stop the heat.
-1. Put water &amp; sugar in a cup or bowl and heat at 600W for 30 sec. *Not to make it hot, but lukewarm.
+1. Put water & sugar in a cup or bowl and heat at 600W for 30 sec. *Not to make it hot, but lukewarm.
 1. Add dry yeast and mix well.
 1. Add half the amount of this mixture to the bread flour, mix it, and knead well.
-1. Add salt &amp; olive oil and then knead again.
+1. Add salt & olive oil and then knead again.
 1. Add the rest of the bread flour and knead well.
 1. Put the bread mixture on the big cutting board and knead more. *If the size of the cutting board is not big enough, divide the bread dough into two.
 1. Spread the bread mixture and make a rectangle shape with a rolling pin.
-1. Place the bacon &amp; onion mixture on the bread. *Make some sapce on each edge to make it easy to roll up.
+1. Place the bacon & onion mixture on the bread. *Make some sapce on each edge to make it easy to roll up.
 1. Roll it up gently.
 1. Cut slices and place in the baking cups.
 1. Pre-heat the oven at 200℃ (392℉). *I always put the heat safe tray on the oven to get the heat a little bit.
 It makes the bread ferment and inflate a little.